Madhusmeetam/Resume-Project-Challenge-13/README.md

 > In this table, there are 3 columns start of month, month name and month no.

-Additionally, I have added "City Category" dataset which is created based on latest information available on internet.
-You can see the table [here](./datasets/city-category.csv)

 > [!IMPORTANT]
 > Data is available from January 2024 to June 2024(6 Month).